 Sunburn blisters can be very painful and take around 1 week to heal.
 This type of burn also

-In this article, we look at what causes these blisters to form, how to look after them, and what can be done to protect the skin from the sun.
+This article looks at what causes sunburn blisters to form, how to look after them, and what a person can do to protect their skin from the sun.